MattHall/ruby-mediaburst-sms/README.md

     response = client.send_message(['441234567890', '441234567891', '441234567892'], 'My test message')

-Send a long message to several numbers using the concat option:
+Send a long message to several numbers using the [concat option][8]:

     options = {
       :concat => 3